robillardstudio/itmai/README.md

 *"Deepfakes or Speech Synthesis"*

-*The presentation will focus on deepfakes in the audio field, and on issues related to the fields of journalism and media.
+*The presentation will focus on deepfakes in the audio field.
+It will then tackle issues related to the fields of journalism and media.
 But speech synthesis is also a broader subject, and nourishes many creative practices.
 The presentation will therefore open to projects developed in collaboration with artists, filmmakers or composers.*

 #### Constantine Boussalis, Trinity College, Dublin